In Belfast, we do things a little differently.

 If you’re keen to try something new, you’ll find like-minded people at one of Queen’s 200 clubs and societies.

-Running the gamut from foodies to Trekkies, you’re sure to find your fit.
-From assembling your own army in an airsoft battle to wakeboarding in Belfast Lough, canoeing down the Lagan or jumping from a plane, there are endless opportunities to have fun.
+Running the gamut from Caving to DragonSlayers, you’re sure to find your fit.
+From adventure training in the Officer Training Corps to wakeboarding in Belfast Lough, sailing the seas or jumping from a plane, there are endless opportunities to have fun.

 Want more urban adrenaline thrills?
 Try downhill zorbing, mountain biking or raft building at Jungle NI; walk the tight rope or take a freefall jump in Colin Glen Forest Park or beat the obstacles at the Inflatable Aqua Park.

 In this city, you’ll find off-the-wall entertainment to suit a student budget every night of the week.

 Enjoy a tipple with some retro TV, at the iconic Murder She Got Wrote Off event series at the Crescent Arts Centre; laugh, draw and eat pizza in a creative workshop at the Ulster Museum, or meet a celebrity podcaster at The Mac.

 Why not let the city’s up-and-coming talent test their new material on you at a comedy improv or amateur magic event?
 Get your fastest finger posed for an interactive smartphone quiz or mind-bending table quiz at The Accidental Theatre, or channel 1920s Hollywood at a cabaret show.

 You can explore Belfast via a range of bus tours, get under the skin of the city with a Black Taxi tour or a walking mural tour, or see the sights via a multi-person bike cart.
 How about renting a Belfast bike and doing a cycle tour of the city?

 Watch: Sightseeing Tour of Belfast

 Explore Belfast’s rich maritime history with a visit to the Titanic Quarter.